Mandeep23200/Git_tutorial/README.txt

 git remote -> list down all the remote connection names

-Remote connection -> It helps you to link two git repositories for uploading and downloading changes from each otherwise
+Remote connection -> It helps you to link two git repositories for uploading and downloading changes from each other.

 git remote add <name of remote> <link of the remote> : this command helps us to add a new link to the remote repo and give a name to it